windmill-labs/windmilldocs/docs/misc/14_saml_and_scim/index.md

 ![Okta settings](./okta.png.webp)

-Pass SAML_METADATA to the container to enable SAML authentication.
+Pass SAML_METADATA to the server containers to enable SAML authentication.
 In the helm charts, the value is `enterprise.samlMetadata`:

 ![Okta Metadata URL](./okta2.png.webp)